nicko88/WindTrackCreator/Readme.md

 * Seek through the movie and press the OFF, ECO, LOW, MED, and HIGH buttons (or their cooresponding numpad hotkeys) to insert fan commands at that time.
 * You can click the Seek button to jump to an existing fan command time.
 * Don't forget to save your work when you are done.
+* After you are done creating the Wind Track, proceed top creating the Audio Fingerprints.

 The spinup and spindown offset numbers at the bottom are just there to help you format your command times with reasonable timing gaps.
 Time code lines will highlight in red if 2 commands are closer than 500ms from each other and lines will highlight in yellow if the spinup (commands following an OFF) or spindown (OFF commands) times when subtracted from the time code would put the time code closer than 500ms to the previous command.